Smithay/wayland-rs/README.md

 of the wayland protocol.
 This is not a pure rust implementation of the wayland protocol, and thus requires `libwayland-client.so` to be available.

-This repository actually hosts 5 crates.
-The 3 main crates you'll likely want to use:
+This repository actually hosts 6 crates.
+The 4 main crates you'll likely want to use:

 - *wayland-client* and *wayland-server* are the main crates for client and server side bindings
 - *wayland-protocols* regroups bindings on the official protocol extentions available
+- *wayland-commons* contains various definitions that are used by the other crates.
+It is re-exported in both *wayland-client* and *wayland-server*.

 And 2 internal crates, that you'll need only for integrating a custom protocol extension: